embecosm-cheri/morello-linux/README.md

 # Introduction

-Docker image for Morello Linux based on Debian.
+## Docker image for Morello Linux based on Debian.

+This page contains some simple instructions to get you started on Morello.
+In less the 10 minutes you should be able to setup a docker container with everything you need to build and boot into a Morello Debian environment on a Fixed Virtual Platform (FVP: https://developer.arm.com/downloads/-/arm-ecosystem-fvps).

+**To set it up please follow the instructions below.**

+**Note:** This approach does not require a Morello Board.

 # Setup